Ivan Mashchenko: Interwar period

-From August 1922 to September 1924 Mashchenko studied at the Higher Cavalry School in Petrograd, and upon graduation returned to the his regiment, now stationed in Belarus.
+From August 1922 to September 1924 Mashchenko studied at the Higher Cavalry School in Petrograd, and upon graduation returned to his regiment, now stationed in Belarus.
 During the next several years, he served as chief of the regimental school of the 40th, commander of the school battalion of the 38th Cavalry Regiment and assistant regimental commander for supply of the 39th Cavalry Regiment.
 After completing the Remount Commander Improvement Course at Moscow between January and October 1929, Mashchenko became the senior member of the 3rd Ukrainian Remount Commission at Odessa and Kirovo.
 In October 1930 he became chairman of the 2nd Ukrainian Remount Commission at Kiev.

 Mashchenko served on the staff of the Kharkov Military District from June 1935 as chief of the 3rd section of the 4th department, and from November 1937 to February 1938 temporarily commanded the 2nd Reserve Cavalry Regiment.
 In November 1938, by now a colonel, he became commander of the 66th Reserve Cavalry Regiment.
 Appointed commander of the 127th Rifle Division on 16 July 1940, he was transferred to command the 159th Rifle Division on 29 July.
 In the same month, Mashchenko went to the Frunze Military Academy for the Improvement Course for Higher Commanders.
 After completing the course, he returned to his command on 21 May.